kester2015/KeckLFC/README_DiskStation_Jun-14-1923-2023_DownloadConflict.md

 - **Follow the instructions in [https://www.arduino.cc/en/software](https://www.arduino.cc/en/software) to install Arduino IDE.**

-## Step 4: Download this repository
+## Step 4: Install Github Desktop or Download the repository

 This step will help you fork this repository to your local computer.
 You can also download the repository directly from Github website.
 Direct download should be easier but you will not be able to push your changes to the repository.